JCumin/Brachylog/README.md

 The following predicates are standard predicates that are useful for a lot of different things.

-All those predicates are one lowercase letter.
+All those predicates are one character long.

 ### `A b Z` - Behead